Mean and Gaussian Curvature of Lipid Mesophases measured using molecular dynamics: Methods

-Three mesophases were simulated using the coarse-grained Martini force field version 2.1, using the standard simulation parameters for version 2, in Gromacs 2018 \cite{Marrink2007}.
-The simulations were carried out at a pressure of 1 bar and temperature of 300 K, for more details about the water ratios used, see Table 1 in the SI.
-For the Q$_{II}^{D}$ mesophase, an initial equilibration simulation to ensure a well-mixed initial state before self-assembly, after the established method\cite{Khelashvili2012, Fuhrmans2009}.
-The final frame of a short initial (150ns) self-assembly simulation were periodically replicated using Ovito, and simulated for a further 1 $\mu$s (L$_{\alpha}$, H$_{II}$) or 1 ns (Q$_{II}^{D}$)\cite{ovito}.
-To compare the effectiveness and agreement between fitting methods, the final frame of the initial (single unit cell) simulation was used.
-Subsequently, curvatures were measured and averaged from frames of the expanded cell simulation, systematically varying the cutoff radius and measurement location.
-Details of the lipid/water ratios are in S1 of the SI.
+Once the fitting method had been established, curvatures were measured and averaged from frames of the expanded cell simulation, systematically varying the cutoff radius and measurement location.
 The reference Gaussian curvature of the cubic phase was calculated from the fitting of the implicit equation for the nodal approximation of the Diamond minimal surface, and using the parameters of the fitted surface after the method of \citeauthor{Goldman2005} \cite{PhysRevE.59.5528, Khelashvili2012, Goldman2005}.